FROM THE BISHOP

 Hello, beautiful people of South Georgia!

-A big thanks to you, South Georgia, for the various ways you have shown your love to Rose and me.
+to you, South Georgia, for the various ways you have shown your love to Rose and me.
 It was really special you identified a time during our conferencing to acknowledge our last eight years together.

 The celebration of our ministry with you was the icing on the cake and we are very grateful for your love, encouragement, and support.
 After receiving more than we could ask for you have given more than we expected.
 All of us are children of God and by grace receive more upon more.
 Rose and I felt the presence of God through the numerous expressions of kindness, thoughtfulness, and generosity.
 Rose has been an awesome helpmate, and your love and support of her has been a tremendous blessing.
 Yes, we have received from you more upon more, and again we say, “Thank YOU!!!”